Almost Forty Days

 She has been sick for almost 40 days.
 She hasn’t seen her daughter in almost 40 days, and the thought very nearly capsizes me.
 She talks to her over her phone, their faces filling screens, and they play Minecraft together in their respective living rooms, and I cannot imagine not smelling my kids’ hair that we haven’t washed all week, their sticky fingers, their whining.
 I would miss their whining.

 They are playing basketball in the backyard.
-“Mom’s on her own team,” Jack tells Claire.
+“Mom’s on her own team,” Jack tells Clare.
 “We’re on the same team.
 Pass to me.”
-“I’m never going to be on your team,” she yells, until they pick up hockey sticks.
-“I’m the goalie,” she says, widening her stance.
+“I’m never going to be on your team,” he yells back, until they pick up hockey sticks.
+“I’m the goalie,” he says, widening his stance.

 LINDSAY ZIER-VOGEL is a Toronto-based writer and arts educator.
 Her first novel Letters to Amelia (2021) is published by Book*Hug Press.
 She is also the creator of internationally acclaimed The Love Lettering Project and has two picture books based on the project coming out with Kids Can Press.